NSW Health and Medical Research

 For more information visit the NSW Health Statewide Biobank website or download the brochure below.

-Consent Standards and Guidelines
+Consent standards and guidelines

 The NSW Health Statewide Biobank Consent Toolkit has been developed to guide the consent requirements for the NSW Health Statewide Biobank and provides standards and guidance on consent requirements for other NSW biobank collections.